Through the Years: Photographing 9/11 Tribute in Light and Other Related Events

 The new World Trade Center building and memories of the old one:

 And one more image–reflections of yours truly photographing September 11 morning ceremonies in Jersey City:

 As always, thanks for stopping by,

 PS: And yet, one more note.
-I write this on a rainy, windy and dark night of September 10, 2018.
+I wrote this on a rainy, windy, dark night on September 10, 2018.
 I just got back from trying to get a glimpse of the Tribute Lights.
-It can be quite a challenge on a dark, rainy night with low hanging clouds that shorten the beams just above the height of the surrounding buildings.
-I had to go all the way to the waterfront to capture the lights.
+It can be quite a challenge on a dark, rainy night with low-hanging clouds that shorten the beams just above the height of the surrounding buildings.
+I had to go to the waterfront to capture the lights.
 Here are a few images.